Abhaypra/Cognifyz-Power-BI-Internship/README.md

-Power BI Internship at Cognifyz Technologies
+# Power BI Internship at Cognifyz Technologies

-Overview
+## Overview

 During my internship at Cognifyz Technologies, I was assigned 7 tasks under the domain of Data Visualization.
 Each task involved loading data, performing analysis, and creating interactive dashboards using Power BI.
-Below is a detailed breakdown of each task and the insights gained.
+Below is a detailed breakdown of each task and the insights gained.<br />

-Tasks
+# Tasks

-Task 1: Data Exploration and Summary
+## Task 1: Data Exploration and Summary

 Objective: To explore the dataset and provide a summary of key metrics.